 Neuromarketing often uses EEG, a method for recording brain activity, to reveal how consumers feel about a product.
 The advantage of neuromarketing is that it gives companies direct insight into the brain processes that drive a consumer’s preference and choice, unlike traditional market research methods that rely on consumer self-reporting.
 Issues concerning the neuroethics of neuromarketing usually revolve around user protection and security, as neuromarketing efforts without proper user consent and education could invade their privacy.

 Debates around the neuroethics of neuromarketing have prompted the establishment of the Neuromarketing Science & Business Association (NMSBA).
-NMSBA provides best practices for neuromarketing research projects, such as that researchers should publish privacy policies, guarantee participant data should not be made available to others and allow participants to understand data collection processes used.
+NMSBA provides best practices for neuromarketing research projects, such as researchers should publish privacy policies, guarantee participant data won’t be made available to others and allow participants to understand data collection processes.

 Does EMOTIV Follow Best Practices in Neuroethics?

 EMOTIV’s hardware and software products are designed with privacy and security in mind to adhere to neuroethics best practices.
 EMOTIV’s EEG hardware records brainwaves — it cannot monitor a user’s thoughts or feelings.
 Brainwaves alone are not personally-identifiable data.

 EMOTIV is fully GDPR compliant.
 It does not sell or give data to any third party without explicit consent.
 If you give EMOTIV permission to aggregate or share your EEG data, the data is stripped of any personally identifiable information to ensure user privacy.